 EB: Yes, there is going to be a map editor.
 We consider this tool as being one of the major features of the title, as our fans love to mod our games and create new content for other players.
 Basically, the tools we’re using to develop the game will be released and available for all players.
 We’ll talk about this topic later, providing more details and also demonstrating what can be done.

-Is there an automap to see what squares you haven’t mapped yet?
+Is there an automap to see what squares haven’t been mapped?

 EB: It’s not yet implemented, but there will be.

-What kinds of DRM or always-online copy protection will Might & Magic X have?
+What kinds of DRM or always-online copy protection will the game have?